bitcoin-sv/bdk/documentation/docs/architecture.md

 ## The typesbdk WASM verifier

 `module/typesbdk` provides the JavaScript/WebAssembly binding for `CTxValidator::VerifyScript`.

+The WASM verifier requires aggressive size optimization to be deployable in browsers and SDKs: no OpenSSL (which forces substituting the OpenSSL-backed `big_int.cpp`/`random.cpp` with a Boost-based bigint backend and a wasm-safe cleanse), runtime-reconstructed secp256k1 verification tables, and a minimal runtime.
+Threading those deviations through the shared build would deform the regular build architecture — core is the upstream-tracking trunk that gobdk/rustbdk link, and its build must stay canonical.
+The WASM build is therefore a fully **standalone module build**: it reuses the shared core *recipe* (`core/bdk-core-recipe.cmake`, the same curated bitcoin-sv source lists and `bdk_add_core_library()` factory that produce the native `bdk_core`) to assemble its own `bdk_core_wasm` variant inside the module directory, and the canonical `bdk_core` is never modified by any module.

-It is an opt-in root CMake target (`BDK_BUILD_WASM=ON`) rather than part of the default native build.
+It configures with `-DBDK_BUILD_CORE=OFF -DBDK_BUILD_TYPES=ON` under the Emscripten toolchain rather than as part of the default native build.
 The pinned `wasm/build.sh` performs a clean Emscripten build, runs standalone libsecp256k1 tests and real positive/negative transaction vectors, and installs the validated `bdk-core.mjs` and `bdk-core.wasm` artifacts.
-See `module/typesbdk/examples/README.md` for the reproducible build, ABI, and native/WASM benchmark controls.
+See `module/typesbdk/examples/README.md` for the reproducible build, ABI, and native/WASM benchmark controls, and [Development Build](build.md) for the flags and the prebuilt Boost package.